-The doctor will begin by examining your areolae to decide on the best technique to perform the surgery.
-A round ring-like strip of excess areola will be removed on the peripheral part of the operated aroela.
-The edge of the new smaller areola will be sutured to the outer normal skin that will create many small pleat around the created areola.
+Prior to the areola reduction surgery, the doctor needs to examine the areolae to decide on the best technique on how to perform the surgery.
+Next, a round ring-like strip of excess areola will be removed on the peripheral part of the operated aroela.
+The edge of the new smaller areola will be then sutured to the outer normal skin that will create many small pleat around the created areola.
 If the pleat is too much, the surgeon may decide to include the vertical removal of the skin strip under the areola to avoid too many pleat formation that will resolve itself in a few months.

 Pre Operative Care